unrealwork/atsd-use-cases/USMortality/README.md

     ![Figure 34](Images/Figure34.png)

-7. We now want to import a `.xml` job file, which contains rules for how essentially the data will be retrieved from the source, in our case [data.gov](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).
+7. We now want to import a `.xml` job file, which contains rules for how, essentially, the data will be retrieved from the source, in our case [data.gov](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).
 In Axibase Collector, click on the **Jobs** tab in the upper left hand corner.

    ![Figure 32](Images/Figure32.png)